danutibe07/Hngx-MovieApp/README.md

 ## 💻 Getting Started <a name="getting-started"></a>

-1.install git, if you already have git installed skip this step.
+1. Install git, if you already have git installed skip this step.

-2.open command terminal
+2. Open the command terminal

-3.navigate to the directory you want remote directory to be cloned to
+3. Navigate to the directory you want the remote directory to be cloned to

-4.go to the github and copy the url of the repository
+4. Go to the GitHub and copy the URL of the repository

-5.clone the repository by typing git clone the url copied in step 4
+5. Clone the repository by typing git clone the URL copied in step 4

-6.Hit enter in the keyboard
+6. Hit enter on the keyboard

-7.navigate to the copy of your cloned repository using cd command
+7. Navigate to the copy of your cloned repository using the cd command <code>cd hngx-movieapp</code>

 ### Prerequisites

 In order to run this project you need:

-- Basic knowdlenge of HTML, CSS, javascript and the code editor of your choice.
+- Basic knowledge of HTML, CSS, JavaScript, and the code editor of your choice.
-- Basic knowlege of the computer operating system.
+- Basic knowledge of the computer operating system.

 ### Setup <a name="setup"></a>